The Circulatory System and Your Health

 Circulatory System and Heart Facts

-The heart is the backbone of our circulatory system and is responsible for pumping blood throughout the body.
-The heart is a hollow, pear-shaped organ located between the lungs in the center of the chest.
-It consists of four chambers, a right and left ventricle and a right and left atria.
 The right ventricle sends deoxygenated blood to the lungs, and the left ventricle delivers blood and nutrients to the other parts of our body.
 The two atria hold the blood that returns to the heart, and at just the right moment, they empty the blood into the ventricles.
-The heart pumps six quarts of blood around our circulatory system highway 500 times a day!
+The heart pumps approximately six quarts of blood throughout the body every minute and beats around 100,000 times each day.
+That is a lot of work for one amazing organ!

 Our bodies hold approximately 1 1/2 gallons of blood.
 Blood is what carries our food and waste throughout our circulatory system.
 It not only carries nutrients and oxygen, it also carries hormones, which control body processes and antibodies which fight invading infections.
 Blood is 55% plasma and 45% blood cells.
 Of that 45%, red blood cells make up 99%, and the remaining 1% consists of white blood cells.
 Our Blood has many responsibilities.